rundeck/rundeck/docs/en/administration/04-node-resource-sources.md

     * You could do this with a cron-job, or via some external trigger.
 Rundeck will simply read the resource.xml/resource.yaml file identified in the configuration file.
 * Data generated from a simple CGI script which interfaces with another third-party or external service.
     * You could run Apache and host a simple CGI script.
 The CGI script would communicate to some other system and then return the XML/YAML content.
 You could tell Rundeck to refresh the Resource model, which would in turn cause the CGI to access the external data and return the reformatted content.
-* Using a [Resource Model Source Plugin](../manual/plugins.html#resource-model-source-plugins), the data could come from some other external source
+* Using a [Resource Model Source Plugin], the data could come from some other external source

 The Resource model data does not have to include the Rundeck server Node, as it is implicitly included.

 ### Configuration ###

-Resource model sources are defined on a per-project basis, in the [`project.properties`](configuration.html#project.properties) file.
+Resource model sources are defined on a per-project basis, in the [project.properties] file.

 The only required configuration value is `project.resources.file`, which defines a single file containing resource model data stored on-disk.
 Each new project will have a good default location, but you may change either the location or the file extension.
 The file extension determines the format of the data.
-(See [Resource Model Document Formats](../manual/rundeck-basics.html#resource-model-document-formats).)
+(See [Resource Model Document Formats].)

     project.resources.file = ..